 All of these questions, and more, are usually floating through the minds of your clients.
 They’re unsure about whether they can scale this mountain in the first place.
 Unfortunately, we usually aren’t given and don’t care to see the bigger picture; we resign risk to the technicals.

 When a specialist comes into the picture, he or she is able to overcome many of these risks by virtue of showing that they’ve done it before.
 Like a harbor’s pilot, they’ve been through these channels many times.

 Therefore, at the root of any discussion about specialization (that is, niching yourself), is the promise that a strongly niched service is easier to sell, more valuable for the buyer, and more profitable for the person selling the service.

 How I talked my way into a new specialty this week

 But if you want to cater to a particular niche by offering a specialty service, you probably should have a track record in serving that vertical — right?

 Sure.
 But you might not have that luxury.
 Cole doesn’t, and I don’t when talking to many of my prospects.

-Earlier this week, I was talking with a new lead in the executive recruitment industry (this is for my new agency that I’m now starting to scale).
+I was talking with a new lead in the executive recruitment industry (this is for my new agency that I’m now starting to scale).
 After I Socratically questioned him and started spitballing what sort of financial upside he could expect after working together, he asked an honest question: